backand/angular-yeoman-todos/README.md

         throw new Error('You can only delete your own todo.');
     return {};
   ```
-  Name the action *Validate current user on delete*.
+6. Name the action *Validate current user on delete*.

+## Finished!
-  This is it, your app is ready.
-You can test it by sign in with a User role and see that you can only delete and update the todo items you created while *Admin* can still do everything.
+At this point, your application is ready to use!
+You can test the security roles by signing in with a User role and see that you can only delete and update the todo items you create.
+If you then log out and log back in as a user with the *Admin* role, you will see that you can now perform all CRUD actions on every object in the database!
+You can also add a new user and see that they are assigned the *User* role by default, and not able to update records that are not their own.

 ## Testing

 As a part of the installation process, NPM installed Karma for unit testing.
-Run `grunt test` to execute all of the unit tests in the syste,.
+Run `grunt test` to execute all of the unit tests in the system.

-### Building your own application
+## Building your own application

 Now that you've implemented a Todo application, you can build your own.
 Simply sign-up at [Backand's website](https://wwww.backand.com) and create a new app to get started!